FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_2.md

 ```

-Notice, we don't have to import as much from our library, when we get beyond the header
+Notice, we don't have to import as much from our library.
+When we get beyond the header
 it will be nice to have this encapsulated.

 Moving right along, we have a few more single byte entries.
 The first is the number of
 reserved bytes on each page.
 This is to allow extensions to Sqlite to reserve space
 to store additional information.
 Some examples of extensions include [json1](https://www.sqlite.org/json1.html),
 to query json from a `TEXT` field or [full text search](https://www.sqlite.org/fts5.html) for performing full text
 search.
-Sometimes authors of these extensions need to store additional information about the data on any particular
+Sometimes authors of these extensions may need to store additional information about the data on a
 page and this value would tell us how much of each page has been reserved for that purpose.